 Get ’em while they’re hot and free free free. ...
 These are the illustrious Owen Labs assemblers / linker, with C source, about 500K, and the 6811 variety was actually used in production work for years. ...
 They have seen a long & weary road (see endless murmurings in the included MACA.TXT) but they’ve got genuine expression analyzers with c-like operators (&&, & etc.), amazing dangerous macro support, advanced relocatable expression evaluation (the assembler exports unresolvable expressions to the linker), and heaven knows what else. ...
 These tools have worked repeatedly under test conditions with very few major injuries. ...
 The 8048, incidentally, was an early Intel “embedded” processor; its great role was as keyboard controller in the original IBM PC.

-The “A” in “MACA” is for “ASCII”.
-Instead of the vile bit-saving proprietary-DRMing junk of Microsoft’s M80/L80 — the bytes in the linker files weren’t even aligned, and random bit-size fields’d be saved across byte boundaries! — it was hideous! and I despised it with a fierce undying fury — my tools waste bytes with prodigious abandon, and produce ASCII linker files.
+The “A” in “MACA” is for “ASCII”. ...
+Well, one of the “A”s.
+Actually I’ve just realized I have no idea why it’s called “MACA”, although the only thing that has that name is the endless documentation MACA.TXT.
+But it is undoubtedly the case that instead of the vile bit-saving proprietary-DRMing junk of Microsoft’s M80/L80 — the bytes in the linker files weren’t even aligned, and random bit-size fields’d be saved across byte boundaries! — it was hideous! and I despised it with a fierce undying fury — my tools waste bytes with prodigious abandon, and produce ASCII linker files.
 Unintelligible of course, but ASCII....

-If you happen to use the TECICE-HC11 68HC11 emulator — not a bad product, apparently still available at www.tec-i.com — my TECIFAKE Delphi program (200k?) might be useful; it’ll load up listing files from my assembler so you can look at them, and communicate with the emulator.
+If you happen to use the antique TECICE-HC11 68HC11 emulator — not a bad product, but www.tec-i.com seems to have sunk beneath the waves — my TECIFAKE Delphi program (200k?) might be useful; it’ll load up listing files from my assembler so you can look at them, and communicate with the emulator.
 It’s awful, but still better than the MSDOS terminal thing that came with it.
-There’s a TECI windows program — I won’t be cruel; I checked it out, and suffice it to say it’s Windows 3.1, and they wanted $hundreds....
+There was a TECI windows program — I won’t be cruel; I checked it out, and suffice it to say it’s Windows 3.1, and they wanted $hundreds....

 I heard (Monday, January 21, 2002) Intel was leaving the toy business, and I know why: I bought this remaindered for $7 (suggested $45) and it didn’t work. ... @ one computer, it couldn’t deal with the sound controls (never saw the gadget, or any microphone), and crashed on start-up consistently. ...
 Elsewhere, pressing F1 (help) sent the system into eternal slow motion. ...
 Finally it would more-or-less behave on a laptop, but was without correct function: the upload button uploaded the 1st second each or so of four things I had recorded. ...
 It was sad.